 The limbic system is situated on the edge of the cortex, and it includes the hypothalamus and the amygdala.

-These structures help control different bodily functions, such as the endocrine system and what is commonly known as the “fight or flight” reaction.
+These structures help control different bodily functions, such as the endocrine system and what is commonly known as the “fight or flight” response.

 Hippocampus and memory

-The hippocampus helps humans process and retrieve two kinds of memory, declarative memories and spatial relationships.
+The hippocampus helps humans process and retrieve two types of memory, declarative memories and spatial relationships.

 Spatial relationship memories involve pathways or routes.
 For example, when a cab driver learns a route through a city, they use spatial memory.
 Spatial relationship memories appear to be stored in the right hippocampus.

-They may be unable to remember some things that happened shortly before the hippocampal damage, but they may still remember things that happened longer ago.
-This is because the long-term memories are stored in another part of the brain, once they become long term.
+They may be unable to remember some things that happened shortly before the damage, but they may still remember things that happened long ago.
+This is because the long-term memories are stored in another part of the brain once they become long-term.

 Transient global amnesia is a specific form of memory loss that develops suddenly, seemingly on its own, and then goes away fairly quickly.

 Most people with transient global amnesia eventually regain their memories, but the reasons why the problem occurs and why it resolves are unclear.
-It may be that damage to the hippocampus is involved.
+It may be that damage to the hippocampus plays a role.

 Damage to the hippocampus can make it hard to remember how to get from one place to another.
-The person may be able to draw a map of the neighborhood they lived in as children, but find going to a store in a new area can be difficult.
+The person may be able to draw a map of the neighborhood they lived in as a child but find that going to a store in a new area can be difficult.

-The hippocampus is a sensitive part of the brain.
-A range of conditions can adversely affect it, including long-term exposure to high levels of stress.
+A range of conditions can adversely affect the hippocampus, including long-term exposure to high levels of stress.

-Several diseases and factors are known to impair the hippocampus’ ability to do its job.
+Several diseases and factors may also impair the ability of the hippocampus to do its job.